xvxx/dino/README.txt

    ./dino -h

-To test Dino, run it against the official LDPL Test Battery:
+To test Dino, run it against the official LDPL Test Battery[1]:

    make test